CSpyridakis/CSpyridakis/README.md

 Welcome to my GitHub page!

-I am Christos, an Embedded Engineer from Greece, currently living in Heraklion.
+I am Christos, a Systems Engineer from Greece, currently living in Heraklion.
 <hr>

 <h3 align="center">These are some of the technologies I have used in the past:</h3>